decentraland/old-documentation/_posts/sdk-reference/2018-01-05-scriptable-scene.md

 }
 ```

-The following steps summarize when the methods referenced above are called:
+These steps summarize when each of the methods above are called:

-1. The user enters a scene, a series of processes run in the backround.
+1. The user enters your scene, a series of processes are run in the backround by the low level API.
 2. After all requirements are fulfilled, `sceneDidMount()` is called.
 2. `render()` is then called for the first time.
-3. The user then navigates the scene, creating various events through its interactions.
+3. The user then navigates the scene, creating various events by interacting with it.
 If any of those events leads to a change in the scene's state, then `shouldSceneUpdate()` is called.
 If this function returns `true`, then:

     1. `sceneDidUpdate()` is called.
     2. `render()` is called again.
 5. If the user then leaves the scene, then `sceneWillUnmount()` is called to gracefully clean up the scene before it is unmounted.

 ## Client side scenes